wansing/ulist/README.md

 # ulist

 A mailing list service that keeps it simple.
+An alternative to mailman in some use cases.

 ## Build